Mrsun0/gwsun.github.io/_publications/2010-10-01-paper-title-number-2.md

 permalink: /publication/2010-10-01-paper-title-number-2
 venue: 'IEEE/ACM International Conference on Computer Aided Design (ICCAD), 2024.'
 status: 'Under-review'
-author: 'Guowei Sun, ...'
+author: '<strong>Guowei Sun</strong>, Lin Chen, Qiming Huang, Hu Ding'
 date: 2024-5-10
 ---
-Our work win the First place in OpenROAD competition with research on routing based on skew-cost minimization, awarded $2500.
-The competition is supported by UCSD, OpenRoad and DARPA.
-The results has been submitted to ICCAD 2024.
+As the leader of the winning team ‘DIAG’, I am proud to announce that our work won first place in the OpenROAD competition.
+Our research on routing based on skew-cost minimization was awarded $2500.
+The competition is supported by UCSD, OpenRoad, and DARPA.
+The results have been submitted to ICCAD 2024.
 For more details, please refer to [Github: MSPD](https://github.com/TILOS-AI-Institute/Multi-Source-Prim-Dijkstra)